3M Dual-Ended Earplugs Lawsuits

 In 2018, 3M paid 9.1 million dollars to settle a whistleblower lawsuit alleging that they had knowledge of these defects and thus, defrauded the government.
 In conjunction with that settlement, a news release was made that 3M knew the plugs were too short to get deep enough to achieve results claimed and did not tell the military.
 3M did not admit liability in conjunction with the settlement and thus, is expected to vigorously defend veteran’s claims for hearing damage.

-Proving the 3M Earplugs Caused Hearing Loss and Tennitus
+How Do You Prove the 3M Earplugs Caused Hearing Loss and Tinnitus?

 Talk to a Defective Earplug Attorney

-If you suspect that you suffered noise-induced hearing loss as a result of the use of 3M dual-sided earplugs while in the military from 2003 to 2015, call Simmons and Fletcher, P.C. today for a free, no obligation consultation.
+If you suspect that you suffered noise-induced hearing loss as a result of the use of 3M dual-sided earplugs while in the military from 2003 to 2015, call Simmons and Fletcher, P.C. today for a free, no-obligation consultation.
 You may be entitled to file a dual-ended earplug lawsuit and to seek compensation for your injures.
-It is not necessary that you still have the ear plugs.
-Call 1-800-298-0111 today.
+It is not necessary that you still have the earplugs.
+Call (713) 932-0777 today.